On this page

 BETLS Observation Tool

-Using these tools together can help you consider whether a child or young person requires additional support.
+Using the BETLS Observation Tool and Mental Health Continuum together can help you document your observations and consider whether the child or young person would benefit from additional support.